trimstray/nginx-admins-handbook/doc/RULES.md

 # Load Balancing

-Go to the **[⬆ Main TOC](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next? - TOC](https://github.com/trimstray/nginx-admins-handbook#toc-load-balancing-2)**
+Go to the **[⬆ Table of Contents](https://github.com/trimstray/nginx-admins-handbook#table-of-contents)** or **[⬆ What's next?](https://github.com/trimstray/nginx-admins-handbook#whats-next)** section.

-Load balancing is a useful mechanism to distribute incoming traffic around several capable servers.
+  > :pushpin:&nbsp; Load balancing is a useful mechanism to distribute incoming traffic around several capable servers.
 We may improve of some rules about the NGINX working as a load balancer.

 - **[Base Rules](#base-rules)**
 - **[Debugging](#debugging)**